CJCrafter/CJCrafter/README.md

 # About Me

 Hello!
-I am a student at Boston University, majoring in Computer Science and minoring in Mathematics.
+I am the president of the AI/ML club at Boston University.
+I major in Computer Science and Mathematics.
 I have created (and contributed to) an unhealthy number of Minecraft projects.
 I am currently interested in generative AI, especially in generating good responses to commonly asked questions (that could have been answered if you checked a wiki 😉).

 # 🏆 Hackathons

 * 1st Place Winner of the 2023 Harvard Vchain EasyA Hackathon with [Movelo](https://github.com/s-alad/movelo).
 Collaborated with [s-alad](https://github.com/s-alad) and [wjorgensen](https://github.com/wjorgensen).
 * Impact Track Winner of the 2024 Civic Tech Hackathon with [ZKVote](https://github.com/CJCrafter/zkvote).
 Collaborated with [s-alad](https://github.com/s-alad) and [wjorgensen](https://github.com/wjorgensen).
+* 2nd Place Winner of the 2024 Consensus Hackathon with [PunchStarter]().
+Collaborated with [WilliamUW](https://github.com/WilliamUW), [xavierdmello](https://github.com/xavierdmello), [s-alad](https://github.com/s-alad) and [wjorgensen](https://github.com/wjorgensen).

 # 🛠 Active Projects
 * [WeaponMechanics](https://github.com/WeaponMechanics): Spigot Plugin written in Java, utilizing Gradle.